 No time to make chicken stock?
 With bouillon cubes, you can make it in minutes.
 But as they come in packs, sooner or later, you will end up with old cubes.
 Do bouillon cubes go bad?

 Or maybe your cubes are past their date, and you’re wondering if they’re still okay to use.

 Either way, it’s time for you to learn a thing or two about bouillon cubes.

 All the info below applies to all sorts of bouillon cubes, including chicken stock cubes, beef cubes, veggie broth cubes, and other similar products.

 Bouillon cubes are convenient not only because they allow you to make a pot of broth in mere minutes, but also because they don’t need much in terms of storage.

 The cubes are shelf-stable, and all they need is a cool and dry place.
 A cabinet in the kitchen or pantry is perfect.
 Or you can do like I do and keep the cubes in the same place I store spices.

 I’m sure you already know that, but I wanted to mention that anyway: you should refrigerate the stock you prepared with the cubes, just like you do with homemade or open chicken stock or vegetable broth.

 Now that we’ve covered storage, let’s talk about the shelf life of the dehydrated version of broth.

 The shelf life of bouillon cubes varies between producers.
-If you’ve discarded the package (with the date) and only have the cubes, you can safely assume they can last at least a year (FK).
+But if you’ve discarded the package with the date and only have the cubes, you can safely assume they can last at least a year and probably much longer.